 Case law regards clauses that oblige the tenant to repair the roof and structure of the leased premises, to decorate at fixed intervals, to comply with unlimited renovation obligations at the end of the term, or to pay for renovation irrespective of the premises’ actual state at the end of term, to be unfair and invalid.

 Triple net leases (in which the tenant agrees to pay all real estate taxes, building insurance and maintenance) are generally not permitted unless individually agreed, eg, in sale-and-leaseback transactions.

 Rent is mainly paid on a monthly basis.
 In rare cases quarterly, six-monthly or yearly rents are agreed.

 It is usual to agree on the rent adjustment system in the lease agreement itself.
-It is seldom agreed to negotiate a new rent based on the then-applicable average market rent after a certain number of years or if the tenant has exercised an option right.
+It is seldom agreed to negotiate a new rental based on the then-applicable average market rent after a certain number of years, or if the tenant has exercised an option right.
 Generally, commercial rents are adjusted according to changes in the Consumer Price Index (Verbraucherpreisindex).
-A graduated rent will be raised continuously by a certain amount after a certain period of time.
-A turnover-linked rent will be adjusted to the change of turnover of the tenant for a certain period of time; in order to mitigate the risk of falling sales, a minimum fixed rent is usually agreed.
+A graduated rent will be raised by a certain amount after a certain period of time.
+A turnover-linked rent will be adjusted to the change of turnover of the tenant for a certain period of time; in order to mitigate the risk of falling sales, however, a minimum fixed rent is usually agreed.